XciciciX/personal-web/content/authors/admin/_index.md

       - Exported the data of 10 km long I-94 highway in Detroit to RoadRunner to create the virtual road with realistic road pattern.
       - Made an immersive environment and optimized rendering speed by 4x using macro variation and level-of-detail (LOD) techniques for foliage, road signs, and environmental assets, reducing frame drops and ensuring a high update rate.

-  - position: Backend Development Inter
+  - position: Backend Development Intern
     company_name: Ping An Technology Co., Ltd.
     company_url:
     company_logo: ''